DizNicolasAmor/interviews-practice/DATABASES.md

   25. What types of NoSQL DB are there?
   26. How does indexing impact query performance?
   27. What is transaction isolation level?
-  28. Discuss ACID compliance in distributed databases.
+  28. How to handle ACID compliance in distributed databases?
   29. How would you approach database schema versioning and migration in a large-scale application?
   30. What are CTEs (Common Table Expressions), and how do they work in SQL?
   31. What are the differences between horizontal and vertical scaling?